 "Every street, every stone seemed to belong to us.
 We were alone on Earth, in Paris, in August."
 As Aznavour beautifully put it, Paris in summer is calm.
 The city dwellers have left their beloved city, and tourists are having a great time exploring it.
 Less noise, fewer cars, more space in swimming pools, parks, and gardens… So, even if you stay in the city, there's no need to miss out on the sweet pleasures of summer: beaches, ice cream parlors, swimming pools, fishing, and boat cruises… You don't have to leave the capital to enjoy a leisurely time!

-Who says you can't wear flip-flops in Paris?
-Every year, from mid-July to mid-August, the docks of the Seine River, the place de l'Hôtel de Ville, the Bassin de la Villette and other Parisian hot spots are covered in 5,000 tons of soft beach sand.
-Dozens of fun and sporty activities are scheduled throughout the summer on these faux beaches.
-Palm trees are planted, beach huts are built and deck chairs are installed transforming the riverbanks of Paris into temporary beaches and patios ready for all kinds of fun and games, not to mention relaxation!
+Who said you can't wear flip-flops in Paris?
+Every year, from mid-July to mid-August, the banks of the Seine, the square in front of the Hôtel de Ville, the Bassin de la Villette, and other Parisian sites are covered with 5,000 tons of fine sand.
+Dozens of fun and sports activities are scheduled throughout the operation, palm trees are planted, huts are built, deck chairs are set up...
+These ephemeral beaches and terraces turn the banks of Paris into true playgrounds for relaxation.